 LLNL staff are heading to Dallas, Texas, for the 30th annual Supercomputing Conference (SC18) on November 11–16.
 LLNL is leading 6 tutorials and 16 workshops with topics ranging from data analytics and data compression to performance analysis and productivity.
 LLNL-developed open-source tools Flux and Spack are subjects of a workshop and a tutorial, respectively.
 We hope to see you there!

-Read more about our past experiences and tips for first-timers.
-A complete list of LLNL-led sessions can be found on the Computation website.
+Read more about our past experiences and tips for first-timers, and a complete list of LLNL-led sessions can be found on the LLNL Computing website (links unpublished in 2020).
 All times are listed in Central Standard Time.